 Unforgivably, the screenplay’s center is a jeopardizing vision of the depressed as hopeless lost causes and burdens, channeling the film into a solemn sojourn into depression-exploitation that negates some of the film’s undeniable good-will and haunted-house glee by pursuing its thematic ambitions to their fatalistic conclusion.
 The film’s baggage is stifling, and it insists on unboxing layer after layer of it, resulting in the rare film that vacillates between near-genius artistic inspiration in its mise-en-scene and near-sadistic narrative logic that reaches the lower depths of, at one point, actually inscribing information on the goddamn wall, a Mariana Trench of exposition that surpasses even trial-by-flashback for needlessly waterlogged storytelling.

 Ultimately, the effectiveness of Lights Out is enshrined in the staggered visual rhythms of a neon tattoo parlor sign, and the more often the film jettisons anything else and frees itself to work on only that purely visual level, the better it is.
-As an excuse for freakish pure cinema – all darting motion and elegant patches of shadow and subterfuge in the look – Sandberg’s construct is perfect, but its not-so-clandestine fear gets the better of it.
+As an excuse for freakish pure cinema – all darting motion and elegant patches of shadow and subterfuge in the look – Sandberg’s construct is perfect, but its fear gets the better of it.
 What fear, you ask?
 From minute one, it is just too paranoid, too terrified, that it will be revealed as an unintelligent production that it transforms into one by insisting that it must be something more than just plain ol’ smart filmmaking.